-Consequently, performance updates and fine tuning to accommodate network expansion must be resolved in the field.
+Consequently, performance updates and fine-tuning to accommodate network expansion must be resolved in the field.
 This is typically easily achieved with Firmware Over The Air (FOTA) updates.
 However, successful FOTA updates usually require high speed and extra power which draws down the batteries.

-The challenge LPWAN innovators must overcome is ironically about the benefits.
+The challenge LPWAN innovators must overcome is, ironically, about the benefits.
 The same features that make this standard perfect for IIoT become critical issues to surmount when it comes to essential FOTA updates.
 To ensure success, developers need to carefully consider LPWAN-optimized incremental FOTA.

 The unexpected cost of FOTA updates

 After the devices were manufactured, the cellular operator made a network update that required an update to the module's firmware.
 The device's incremental FOTA solution was effective in reducing the firmware update image size and improving efficiency but it fell far short of success.

 Ultimately, it was more cost and time effective to take a loss and start from scratch developing a solution with a more efficient method for incremental FOTA updates.

 Balancing FOTA demands and LPWAN capabilities

 The majority of today's LTE M modules have a large firmware image size averaging between 18 and 27 MB.
 Incremental FOTA eliminates the need to overwrite the entire firmware package, allowing updates to only the parts of code that need revision.

-Not only would this take over 90 days to complete an update of 20,000 devices, but it would also cost upwards of $50K USD plus the cost of replacement batteries and service visits.
+Not only would this take over 90 days to complete an update of 20,000 devices, but it would also cost upwards of USD 50K plus the cost of replacement batteries and service visits.

 Our unique incremental FOTA solution ensures a future of LPWAN success

-The fact is the speed of business and the fast pace of network evolution will always necessitate software updates, new features, design improvements and ongoing security updates.
+The fact is the speed of business and the fast pace of network evolution will always necessitate software updates, new features, design improvements, and ongoing security updates.

 all FOTA solutions are created equal.

 The company developed a purpose-driven IoT Cat M module with a small firmware package and an advanced solution for incremental FOTA that balances update needs and LPWAN capabilities.

-Cinterion Cat M module features industry unique incremental FOTA solution
+Cinterion Cat M module features industry-unique incremental FOTA solution

 Gemalto's efficient FOTA strategy reduces the total update file size by 95% compared to competing modules.
 This brings the incremental FOTA firmware package down to just 250 KB - a marked improvement over the 5 MB industry average.

 Leveraging average LTE-M connectivity throughput, the Cinterion Cat M module can update 10 devices on one eNodeB in a little more than 3 minutes with an average power draw of 7.5 mAh and only $.13 in data fees.

 Gemalto's ELS31 Cat M IoT Module is setting new standards for incremental FOTA efficiency that reduces TCO for IoT deployments while maintaining reliability for the long life of devices.

-Gemalto Module Services: update, control and secure IoT module fleets
+Gemalto Module Services: update, control, and secure IoT module fleets